 Are you interested in a Law degree?
 Don’t know if you want to study French Law or English Law?
 Why not study both?
 Read on for the experience of a first-year English and French law degree at a UK university.

-There are currently five universities in the UK that offer the dual degree French and English Law.
-They all confer a UK Bachelor of Law, King’s College London, Queen Mary University London, and Exeter University also allow the student to obtain the level “Master 1” from their partner French university, UCL and Essex University obtain a French “Licence” with their dual degree.
+There are currently six universities in the UK that offer the dual degree French and English Law.
+They all confer a UK Bachelor of Law, King’s College London, Queen Mary University London, Exeter University and Leicester University also allow the student to obtain the level “Master 1” from their partner French university, UCL and Essex University obtain a French “Licence” with their dual degree.

 Other universities, such as Warwick offer a bachelor in English Law with French Law, but without the possibility of obtaining a dual degree.